 If I have to care for someone, what then?

-Sadly, you may find yourself as the main caregiver for a family member in the future.
-This can be an incredibly stressful time, so make sure you get as much help as possible by asking friends and family to help where they can.
+You may find yourself as the main caregiver for a family member in the future.
+This can be a stressful time, so make sure you get as much help as possible by asking friends and family to help where they can.
 Take a look at our benefits section to make sure you’re getting all the financial support available to you.

 What about a new relationship?